Murder of Michalis Katsouris: Investigation

 The Greek police eventually established 5 individuals whom they considered the main suspects for the murder.
 Out of these, there was one Croatian, one Albanian and three Greeks citizens.
 According to the Greek news site Newsita, knives were found with suspected Croat and Albanian citizen.
 On 11 August, the first group of detainees was brought before a local judge, and the court hearings continued throughout the weekend.
 All of the detainees were kept in custody and by Sunday, 13 August were distributed throughout sixteen different prisons in Greece.
 The treatment of detainees by the Greek state was criticized by the human rights activist Žarko Puhovski who claimed their human rights were brought into question.
+The case has attracted criticism from Dinamo Zagreb supporters and Croatians alike as Bad Blue Boys are known for not carrying knives.
+Additionally, Greek journalist Yannis Kemmos published the photos of a colleague which showed Athens city employees power washing the crime scene before the police were called in to do their investigation and forensic analysis.
 According to the Croatian news site Gol.hr, referring to the information published by Greek site News 24/7, some 24 hours after the hooligan clash, Greek police received a tip about a weapons stash hidden near AEK stadium.
 The police soon confiscated these objects which included various clubs.
 On 14 August, a video was published showing CCTV footage of the clash.
 The footage shows a moment when Katsouris was hit by an unknown hooligan in his right arm, using a club-like object.
 On the same day, Croatian weekly Nacional referring to the Greek police report, wrote that the clash between two parties was arranged in advance.
 According to the same report, Bad Blue Boys were led by their two senior leaders who managed to escape, leaving younger group members on their own.
-Panathinaikos fans theorized that the death of Michalis was from an accidental stabbing by a fellow AEK fan a few days following the event, since Michalis was wearing a blue T-shirt (color of Dinamo Zagreb).
+Panathinaikos fans, deceptively, theorized that the death of Michalis was from an accidental stabbing by a fellow AEK fan a few days following the event, since Michalis was wearing a blue T-shirt (color of Dinamo Zagreb).
 On 20 October, an 81 page document showing exactly where Michalis was attacked was published.
 On 22 December, all arrested suspects were let free.
+Croatian media reported that one of the bbb hooligans, who is also the son of a Dinamo Zagreb board member, was smuggled out of Athens by joining Dinamo's flight back to Zagreb.